FStarLang/PoP-in-FStar/book/pulse/pulse_ch1.rst

    :start-after: ```pulse //incr_frame
    :end-before: ```

-In fact, Pulse lets use the frame rule with any ``f:vprop``, and we get, for free, that ``incr x`` does not disturb ``f``.
+In fact, Pulse lets us use the frame rule with any ``f:vprop``, and we get, for free, that ``incr x`` does not disturb ``f``.

 .. literalinclude:: ../code/pulse/PulseTutorial.Intro.fst